openfaas/docs/docs/languages/patterns/index.md

 **Useful when:**

+* Reusing an expensive process-local resource, such as a database client, downloaded dataset, or machine-learning model.
-* Connections or subscribers are stored in the function process.
+* Keeping stateful connections or subscribers in the same process.
-* Software or an external resource requires a fixed number of function replicas.
-* Horizontal scaling is intentionally undesirable.
+* Running software that permits only one active instance.
+* Maintaining a single session with an upstream service that limits active clients.

 **Design considerations:**